Draym/PDF-Flex/README.md

     return PdfProperties(
         defaultFontSize = 11f,
         defaultInterline = 2f, // the size between each lines
-        debugOn = true, // if true it will draw additional lines such as container borders to help you debug your design, you can customize color = Color.BLACK, // default component colors (font, border..) drawOverflowX = true, // do not cut the components if they happens to draw on each other drawOverflowY = true, // do not cut the components if they happens to draw on each other
+        debugOn = true, // if true it will draw additional lines such as container borders to help you debug your design, you can customize it using PdfContextDebug color = Color.BLACK, // default component colors (font, border..) drawOverflowX = true, // do not cut the components if they happens to draw on each other drawOverflowY = true, // do not cut the components if they happens to draw on each other